 The Cons of ‘Cashing Out’

 There is nothing inherently wrong with cashing out a bet.
-It is a fully transparent feature that has secured profit for countless punters who otherwise would have lost a bet.
+It is a fully transparent feature that has secured net wins for countless punters who otherwise would have lost a bet.
 To purely focus on the success stories though would be a foolish thing indeed as there are plenty of others out there who have reduced their winnings, quite substantially, by not holding out.

 You should always be mindful that overall, it is a feature that ultimately favours the bookies.
 If it was not the case then they would not be offering it to their customers, especially as it is no longer a big unique selling point that can help attract new players.
 ‘Cashing out’ works in the bookmakers’ favour because you are effectively giving them yet another margin to benefit from.